-Team of the Week | Texomashomepage.com
+Team Of The Week | Texomashomepage.com

 Team of the Week: Rider Girl’s Soccer – March 14, 2019

-Team of the Week: Midwestern State Mustang Football Team- September 13, 2018
+Team of the Week: Midwestern State Men’s Soccer – November 1, 2018

 Team of the Week: Olney Cubs- September 6, 2018